IN PICTURES: This is how all 28 primary schools in the Scarborough area were last rated by Ofsted

-School Places Deadline: This is how all 28 primary schools in the Scarborough area were rated at their last Ofsted inspection
+School Places: This is how all 28 primary schools in the Scarborough area were rated at their last Ofsted inspection

-As the primary school places application deadline approaches, The Scarborough News has taken a look at how all 28 primary schools in our area were rated during their last Ofsted inspection.
+As primary school places for children across the country are decided, The Scarborough News has taken a look at how all 28 primary schools in our area were rated during their last Ofsted inspection.

 By George Buksmann